-The scope of this report is based on the Group and its all business segments in Hong Kong, Beijing, Shanghai, Chengdu and Guangzhou.
-There were no significant changes observed in the Group's operating locations, the suppliers' locations and supply chain structure in the financial year ended 31 December 2021 ("Year" or "Reporting Period").
+The scope of this report is based on the Group and its all business segments in Hong Kong, Beijing, Shanghai, Chengdu and Guangzhou of the People's Republic of China ("PRC").
+There were no significant changes observed in the Group's operating locations, the suppliers' locations and supply chain structure in the financial year ended 31 December 2022 ("Year" or "Reporting Period").